-If a student has not finished his or her final requirement the day before the ceremony, a petition to participate in a commencement ceremony is available.
+There are two graduation commencement ceremonies annually.
+If a student will not have finished his or her final requirement for graduation by the conferral date associated with the commencement ceremony, a petition to participate in a ceremony is available.
 To be eligible to petition, a student must meet all the following requirements: